kwan22/habits/level1.md

 <img src = "https://github.com/kwan22/habits/blob/main/images/lv1.png" width = "960">

-Level 1 is meant to simulate a player that has just completed a casual playthrough of the base game and wants to immediately jump into speedrunning.
+Level 1 is aimed at players who just completed a casual playthrough of the base game and wants to immediately jump into speedrunning.
 They likely have collected some berries here and there, maybe found a few cassettes and blue hearts, but have not played any B-sides or Farewell.
 They have not been introduced to any of the game-taught speed tech and these rules will reflect that.

 ## Table of Contents
 - [No tech](#no-tech)